Why, you ask?

-WELL I GUESS THE CATS OUT OF THE BAG NOW!
-I might as well come clean and tell you the rest of the story.
+WELL I GUESS THE CATS OUT OF THE BAG NOW, so I might as well come clean and tell you the rest of the story.

 I’ll pause for a moment to let you recover from that last revelation.

-If you keep one finger over the delete button on your keyboard—you know the one I’m talking about—you’ll actually be able to maintain peace and harmony in your house.
+I’ve heard it said, that if you keep one finger over the delete button on your keyboard—you know the one I’m talking about—that you can actually maintain peace and harmony in your house.